Inputs

 Wet-leg configuration

-The LP leg is filled with a seal fluid (SG2) to prevent the process fluid from entering the transmitter.
-Its back-pressure subtracts from the HP reading, often producing a negative LRV.
+The LP leg is filled with a seal fluid from the upper nozzle down to the transmitter.
+Its back-pressure subtracts from the reading, often producing a negative LRV.